Maiden gay cruise to Muslim land hits Morocco snag

 Morocco's Tourism Minister Lahcen Haddad said no official decision had been made to prevent the ship from stopping in Morocco.

-Haddad is from the secular Popular Movement Party, a junior partner in Morocco's ruling coalition led by moderate Islamists of the Justice and Development Party PJD.L.
+Haddad is from the secular Popular Movement Party, a junior partner in Morocco's ruling coalition led by moderate Islamists of the Justice and Development Party (PJD).

 PJD came to power in December, riding a regional wave of support for Islamist movements amid Arab revolts but saying it would not impose a strict moral code.
 The tourism sector accounts for 10 percent of Morocco's GDP and 450,000 jobs.